zewt/exrflatten/README.md

 - **alpha** Output an alpha mask.
 This mode is useful in combination with Photoshop clipping masks.
 - **rgb** Composite the mask onto the layer color, and output the result.
+- **exrlayer** Instead of writing the mask to a separate file, add it as a luminance channel in the corresponding color layer's EXR.
+The name argument specifies the EXR layer name, otherwise the channel will be used by default.

 ### Operation: --create-mask